 From there, you would begin to play a round of golf as normal using the Play Golf tab.
 Once you’ve searched for and selected the course you’re playing, you must enable SwingU Versus or else you will not have the proper score-keeping and stat-tracking available to you.

-In the Round Settings, you’ll see options for Game Type, Handicap, SwingU Versus and Tournament.
+In the Round Settings, you’ll see options for Use Handicaps, SwingU Versus and Tournament.
 Make sure your SwingU Versus toggle is flipped on.

-Once you’re ready to go with Who’s Playing?, Round Settings and Let’s Make It Interesting settings filled in, press Start Round and get underway.
+Once you’re ready to go with Who’s Playing?, and Round Settings filled in, press Start Round and get underway.

 What Data Do I Need To Enter?